MananMehta1404/Data-Structures-and-Algorithms/README.md

 # Data Structures and Algorithms (Java)

 - This repository contains all the necessary information one would require to learn data structures and algorithms from scratch.
-- Code is wriiten in Java language.
+- Code is written in Java language.
 - All the important data structures and its basic and important questions are solved here.
 - Try this repository as your learning module and you will become a master in DSA.